Sodejaa/WeatherApp/README.md

 5. Open the `index.js` file in your code editor and replace `{API key}` in the `url` variable with your API key.

 const apiKey = "YOUR_API_KEY";

 const url = https://api.openweathermap.org/data/2.5/weather?q={city name}&units=metric&appid=${apiKey};

-yaml
-Copy code

 ## Contributing
 Contributions to the Weather App are welcome!
 If you find any issues or would like to add new features, please submit a pull request.
 Make sure to follow the existing coding style and provide detailed information about the changes made.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).

 ## Contact
 For any questions or suggestions, please feel free to contact the project maintainer: